Yoast/plugin-development-docker/README.md

 1. Host: local.wordpress.test
 1. Port: 80
 1. File/Directory `plugins/<your-plugin-name>` maps to the absoulte path `/var/www/html/wp-content/plugins/<your-plugin-name>`.
+1. File/Directory `wordpress` maps to the absoulte path `/var/www/html`.
 1. Apply

+In PHPStorm you can also add the `wordpress` directory to provide full WordPress indexation.

 #### Visual Studio Code
 If you are using VSCode simply copy/paste the following `launch.json` ( don't forget to edit `<your-plugin-name` ) which you can edit by running `Debug: open launch.json`: